 Whether you just enjoy a bit of kick to your salsa or load peppers on every meal, the jalapeno pepper can make an attractive and practical plant to have around.
-However, those on the less fanatic spice side of the equation may find even one small container jalapeno pepper plant will produce too many peppers for one household.
+However, those on the less fanatic spice side of the equation may find even one small container plant will produce too many peppers for one household.
 The average jalapeno plant will pop out 25 to 35 peppers a season— and that’s one single, small plant.
 As a result those taking up jalapeno harvesting may benefit from the knowledge of how to store jalapenos.

 Storing jalapenos for fresh use:

 You can allow peppers to remain on the vine and use as needed for some time, however, eventually they may begin to shrivel and even fall off on their own.
 In which case, watch out for children and pets as vine ripened jalapenos will be stronger in flavor.

 Another fresh use option is to cut the peppers from the plant once they are ripe and place them in a paper bag in the crisper of your refrigerator.
 In this form, jalapenos will keep for around a week, maybe two.
 There is no need to cut or clean the peppers prior to the time of use.